Gerald Lankester Harding: Life

-Harding was born in Tientsin, North China in 1901, but spent his childhood from age two to 13 in Singapore.
+Harding was born in Tianjin, North China in 1901, but spent his childhood from age two to 13 in Singapore.
 He returned to the UK with his parents in 1913, but his father was killed in World War I, and Harding earned his living in a number of jobs from the ages of 16 to 25.
 During this time, he became fascinated by Egyptian hieroglyphics and eventually joined the evening classes run by the distinguished Egyptologist Dr Margaret Murray.
 Recognising his brilliance, she encouraged him to write to Sir Flinders Petrie and apply to go on one of his excavations.

 In 1926, Petrie was excavating at Tell Jemmeh, near Gaza in southern Palestine, where Harding joined him.
 Harding's archaeological talents quickly became apparent and with James Leslie Starkey and Olga Tufnell, he became one of a band of young archaeologists known as 'Petrie's pups'.
 While on the excavations, he quickly learned spoken Arabic from the local Bedouin and spoke their dialect throughout his life despite living in Amman and Lebanon in later years.
 He also taught himself written Arabic.
 Harding and the other 'pups' worked with Petrie at Tell Jemmeh, Tell Fara and Tall al-Ajjul between 1926 and 1931, but in 1932 they began a major excavation of their own, under Starkey's direction, at Tell ed-Duweir (Biblical Lachish), where the famous "Lachish Letters", written in the Palaeo-Hebrew script on pot sherds were found.
 With Olga Tufnell and Charles Inge, Harding was responsible for the second volume of the Final Report.

 In 1936, Harding was appointed by the British Mandate government as chief inspector of Antiquities to succeed George Horsfield.
 With the help of his Bedouin assistant Hasan Awad who was also a superb archaeologist, Harding revitalised the Department of Antiquities and set about exploring, photographing, and cataloguing the sites and antiquities of Jordan.
 His photographs and meticulous records still are held by the department and record much that has since disappeared.
 As well as conducting a large number of excavations and surveys, he drew up a set of archaeological maps of Jordan, founded the Archaeological Museum on the citadel in Amman, and in 1951 set up the journal The Annual of the Department of Antiquities of Jordan, which still is in existence.

 Harding was very conscious of the need to establish a cadre of young Jordanian archaeologists to succeed him, and over a long period pestered first the Mandate and then the independent Jordanian government to provide funds for Jordanian students to study abroad because, at that time, there were no universities in Jordan.
 He managed to achieve funding for one student to go to the Institute of Archaeology, University of London, but the student, having finished his course, took a job in the UK, and after this the governments in Jordan were unwilling to pay for others to study archaeology abroad.